18 Key Website Design Best Practices to Follow

 When it comes to optimizing your website for conversions, there are several different factors to keep in mind.
 Providing a seamless user experience for your customers, following visual design principles, optimizing functionality and page speed, and maintaining excellent technical SEO are all equally important elements of building a successful website.

-To help you get started, we’ve put together a list of 18 key website design best practices that you should be following in 2021.
+To help you get started, we’ve put together a list of 18 key website design best practices that you should be following.
 These best practices will help you maximize the performance of your website, improve technical SEO, and deliver quality, user-friendly, on-brand experiences for your visitors.

 We’ll even include examples throughout so you can see how other successful websites follow these website design best practices to get the best results from their digital marketing efforts.